glycerine/zygomys/README.md

 ![Image of Gopher flying](https://github.com/glycerine/zygomys/blob/master/media/biplane.png)

-# zygomys - fast, high level control
+# zygomys - embedded scripting language for Go.

+### fast, high level, handles complex and dynamic configuration

-zygomys is an embeddable Lisp interpreter and REPL (Read-Eval-Print-Loop;
+zygomys is an embeddable scripting language.
+It is a Lisp, and provides an interpreter and REPL (Read-Eval-Print-Loop;
-that is, it comes with a command line interactive interface). zygomys is focused on Domain Specific Language (DSL) creation for your scripting and configuration needs.
-It is written in Go and plays easily with Go programs and structs defined within them.
-It counts as its original ancestor [Howard Mao's inspiring Glisp project](https://github.com/zhemao/glisp).
-It borrows certain constructs from Clojure, and others from Go, and aims to make scripting and configuration very easy with a minimal footprint.
+that is, it comes with a command line interactive interface). zygomys is allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.
+It is written in Go and plays easily with Go programs and Go structs, using reflection to instantiate Go structs from the scripted configuration.
+It counts as its original ancestor [Howard Mao's inspiring Glisp project](https://github.com/zhemao/glisp). zygomys borrows certain constructs from Clojure, and others from Go.

 Because it speaks JSON and Msgpack fluently, zygomys is ideally suited for driving complex configurations and providing projects with a domain specific